otitoU/Swap/README.md

 - How might we reduce friction for onboarding, discovery, and secure transactions for peer-to-peer skill exchange?

 ## Project Description 🤯
-Swap is a dark-themed, responsive web app where users can post short teachable skills, browse offerings, and request services from creators.
+$wap is a dark-themed, responsive web app where users can post short teachable skills, browse offerings, and request services from creators.
 The app includes an onboarding flow, a dashboard, a discover grid, and a post-skill form that captures title, description, logistics, tags, and deliverables.

 How it works (high level):